 For example, if you have a vacant site, then a completed project can be overlaid on the empty site so that the client can visualize the final result.

-Construction professionals can look at new opportunities for the industry, even though it could come at a cost.
+Construction professionals can look at new opportunities for the industry, even though they could come at a cost.

 2. Building Information Modelling (BIM)

-The technology offers several benefits to construction companies, which makes resource management more accessible, enables enhanced collaboration, and helps people stay in touch throughout the project.
+The technology offers several benefits to construction companies.
+It makes resource management more accessible, enables enhanced collaboration, and helps people stay in touch throughout the project.

-Leading names that have embraced the technology include the Dubai-based architectural firm Killa Design, who have been pioneers behind some of Dubai’s most iconic buildings, such as the Museum of the Future.
+Leading names that have embraced the technology include the Dubai-based architectural firm Killa Design, which has been a pioneer behind some of Dubai’s most iconic buildings, such as the Museum of the Future.